unovue/radix-vue/docs/content/components/combobox.md

       type: 'string',
       description: '<span> The controlled search term of the Combobox Should be binded-with with <Code>v-model:searchTerm</Code>. </span>', },
-    // {
-    //   name: 'dir',
-    //   required: false,
-    //   type: '&quot;ltr&quot; | &quot;rtl&quot;',
-    //   typeSimple: 'enum',
-    //   description: '<span> The reading direction of the combobox when applicable.
-If omitted, inherits globally from <Code>DirectionProvider</Code> or assumes LTR (left-to-right) reading mode. </span>',
-    // },
-    // {
-    //   name: 'name',
-    //   type: 'string',
-    //   description:
-    //     'The name of the Combobox Submitted with its owning form as part of a name/value pair.',
-    // },
     {
+      name: 'multiple',
+      required: false,
+      type: 'boolean',
+      description: 'Whether multiple options can be selected or not.', },
+    {
+      name: 'dir',
+      required: false,
+      type: '&quot;ltr&quot; | &quot;rtl&quot;',
+      typeSimple: 'enum',
+      description: '<span> The reading direction of the combobox when applicable.
+If omitted, inherits globally from <Code>DirectionProvider</Code> or assumes LTR (left-to-right) reading mode. </span>', },
+    {
+      name: 'name',
+      type: 'string',
+      description:
+        'The name of the Combobox Submitted with its owning form as part of a name/value pair.', },
+    {
       name: 'disabled',
       type: 'boolean',
       description: '<span> When <Code>true</Code>, prevents the user from interacting with Combobox </span>', },
-    // {
-    //   name: 'required',
-    //   type: 'boolean',
-    //   description: '<span> When <Code>true</Code>, indicates that the user must combobox a value before the owning form can be submitted. </span>',
-    // },
   ]"
 />